AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/cropping_module_guide.rst

 Launching the cropping process
 ---------------------------------

-First, simply pick your images using the layer selection dropdown menu.
+First, pick your image in the layer selection dropdown menu.
-If you'd like to crop a second image, e.g. labels, at the same time, simply check the *"Crop another image simultaneously"* checkbox and pick the corresponding layer.
+If you'd like to crop a second image with the same shape, e.g. labels, simply check *"Crop another image simultaneously"* and pick the corresponding layer.

-You can then choose the size of the cropped volume, which will be constant throughout the process; make sure it is correct beforehand.
+You can then choose the size of the cropped volume, which will be constant throughout the process.
+If you need to update the size, simply start again with the new size.

-You can also opt to correct the anisotropy if your image is anisotropic : simply set the resolution to the one of your microscope.
+You can also opt to correct the anisotropy if your image is anisotropic : to do so set the resolution to the one of your microscope in microns.

 .. important::
     This will simply scale the image in the viewer, but saved images will **still be anisotropic.** To resize your image, see :doc:`utils_module_guide`

-Once you are ready, you can press **Start** to start the review process.
+Once you are ready, you can press **Start** to start the cropping process.
 If you'd like to change the size of the volume, change the parameters as previously to your desired size and hit start again.

 Creating new layers
 ---------------------------------

-To "zoom in" your volume, you can use the "Create new layers" checkbox to make a new cropping layer controlled by the sliders next time you hit Start.
-This way, you can first select your region of interest by using the tool as described above, then enable the option, select the cropped region produced before as the input layer, and define a smaller crop size in order to crop within your region of interest.
+To "zoom in" your volume, you can use the "Create new layers" checkbox to make an additional cropping layer controlled by the sliders next time you hit Start, instead of replacing the current one.

+This way, you can first select your region of interest by using the tool as described above, then enable the option, select the cropped region produced before as the input layer, and define a smaller crop size in order to further crop within your region of interest.

 Interface & functionalities
 ---------------------------------------------------------------